Belgian Army in 1914

 Counting on her neutrality, Belgium had ignored her military.
 Service in the Belgian army had been unpopular, exercising seriously restricted, spirits weak, the officer corps critically disunited.

 The fortresses ended up outdated, upgrades intended in 1882 remained as not finished coupled with at this point been themselves surpassed by artillery development.

 There seemed to be a single brilliant spot, however, King Albert, 39 years old, had been smart as well as heroic, and he had superb personal integrity.
 He didn’t command the military in peace times, however when World War One started he was required by the constitution to control the Belgian army.

 Belgian Army uniformsIn 1914 Belgian uniform was in the process of transformation.
 The Royal Decree of 19 September 1911 modified officers’ uniforms as well as the rank badges for subalterns.
-A circular of 26 March 1913 replaced the stiff tunic and elaborate Dolman with a more practical tunic or vareuse, and changed the facing colour of infantry from scarlet to grey blue.
+A circular of 26 March 1913 replaced the stiff tunic and elaborate Dolman with a more practical tunic or vareuse, and changed the facing color of infantry from scarlet to gray blue.